-As researchers, we always start with our thesis statement.
-It is an unproved statement put forward as a premise in an argument and if this statement is a contradiction to a literature cited, then an evidence gap can be the target.
+Meanwhile, as researchers, we always start with our thesis statement.
+It is an unproved statement put forward as a premise in an argument.
+If this statement contradicts the literature cited, an evidence gap can be the target.

-It is hoped by researchers to always add to the growing body of knowledge and when your readings do not satisfy the desired research findings, considering the nature and context of your study, then this knowledge gap can be addressed.
+On the other hand, researchers hope to add to the growing body of knowledge continually.
+When your readings do not satisfy the desired research findings, considering the nature and context of your study, this knowledge gap can be addressed.

-We always contextualize the application of the findings into our setting, into our practice, into our field and if the literature deviate from your context, then it can be that you are addressing an action-knowledge conflict gap.
+We always contextualize the application of the findings into our setting, practice, and field.
+If the literature deviates from your context, then it can be that you are addressing an action-knowledge conflict gap.

-Some models and theories may emerge as a result of a conduct of one research and in order to verify the results, empirical methods need to be applied.
-Some phenomena have realities with no strong base of evidence of their existence, thus to fill in the empirical gaps, you can highlight this as the urgency in pursuing the objectives of your study.
+Some models and theories may emerge as a result of one research, and empirical methods need to be applied to verify the results.
+Some phenomena have realities with no firm base of evidence of their existence; thus, to fill in the empirical gaps, you can highlight this as the urgency in pursuing the objectives of your study.

-Some phenomena or relationship of variables cannot find any theoretical anchorage, thus, a researcher is challenged to perform the 7-stages of conducting a grounded theory qualitative method.
-By doing this, you are actually addressing a theoretical gap.
+Some phenomena or relationships of variables cannot find any theoretical anchorage.
+Thus, a researcher is challenged to perform the seven stages of conducting a grounded theory qualitative method.
+By doing this, you are addressing a theoretical gap.

-Expanding the target respondents and participants is not always about achieving data saturation, it can also be about addressing the population gap in the literatures you have cited.
-It means widening the scope of the study, adjusting the set inclusion criteria, for better interpretation of results and expanding also more the target beneficiaries.
+Expanding the target respondents and participants is not always about achieving data saturation; it can also address the population gap in the literature you have cited.
+It means widening the scope of the study, adjusting the set inclusion criteria for better interpretation of results, and expanding the target beneficiaries.

 Enjoy doing research!